Types of Business Insurance Explained: Which Policies Do You Need?

 Business Income Insurance

 Business income insurance, also known as business interruption insurance, is to a certain extent similar to commercial property insurance because it also protects the policyholder from damage to their physical property.
-The difference between the two business insurance types is that while commercial property coverage helps you deal with repair and replacement expenses, business income protection covers the loss of revenue that a company may suffer after a disaster-related suspension of its operations.
+The difference between the two is that while commercial property coverage helps you deal with repair and replacement expenses, business income protection covers the loss of revenue that a company may suffer after a disaster-related suspension of its operations.

 Coverage of this kind lasts during the restoration period, which is usually 30 days long, and you can use it to pay costs such as rent, utility bills, and payroll.
 The restoration period can usually be extended for an additional fee.